 Adopts the creation of a Youth Task Force, which crosscuts all Working Groups and Task Forces, with the goal of developing recommendations of durable actions to mainstream youth into EAAFP, reaching youth within the flyway to raise awareness and spur conservation of waterbirds and their habitat, interaction and exchange of ideas with related youth groups (Ramsar, CBD, ASEAN, other flyways, etc.), incorporation of emerging technologies into EAAFP activities, and finding synergy across the Partnership, in order to implement the mission of the EAAFP and the actions of the Strategic Plan.

-Requests CEPA Working Group to support and advise the establishment of Youth Task Force until MOP 12.
+Requests CEPA Working Group to support and advise the establishment of Youth Task Force until MOP 12 [Annex 2 – Terms of the Reference].
 Advisors from the Secretariat and other Working Groups, Task Forces, and Subcommittees are encouraged to support the Youth Task Force.

-Further encourages National Partners to identify one or two young people per country for participation in the Youth Task Force and potentially in Working Groups and Task Forces.
+Further encourages National Partners are encouraged to identify one or two youths per country for participation in the Youth Task Force and potentially in Working Groups and Task Forces.
+The youth representative may come from the government, non-government or research organizations and involved in research, policy, restoration, and community building and environment engagement initiatives

 Further encourages Flyway Network Sites to engage young people locally and through Sister Sites using CEPA, and to provide internships, mentorship, and employment for young people in their activities.